ropensci/software-review/issue_template.md

 -   URL for the package (the development repository, not a stylized html page):

-- Please indicate which category or categories from our [package fit policies](https://github.com/ropensci/onboarding/blob/master/policies.md#package-fit) this package falls under and why? (e.g., data retrieval, reproducibility.
+- Please indicate which category or categories from our [package fit policies](https://github.com/ropensci/onboarding/blob/master/policies.md#package-fit) this package falls under and ***why***? (e.g., data retrieval, reproducibility.
 If you are unsure, we suggest you make a pre-submission inquiry.):

+[e.g., "data extraction, because the package parses a scientific data file format"]

 -   Who is the target audience?